 BIRDING SOUTH AFRICA

-Birding South Africa offers outstanding infrastructure, accommodation and food.
+Birding SA offers outstanding infrastructure, with regards to accommodation and food.
 Therefore birding in South Africa with its varied landscapes and wildlife make it one of the greatest countries in the world to bird in.
-It’s not too difficult to find over 500 species in a 3 week trip with the help of a hospitable local bird guide.
+To find over 500 species in a 3 week trip with the help of a hospitable local bird guide is quite easy.
 Possibly the best reason to bird in SA is because the country boasts more endemic species than any other country on the African continent.

-According to Birdlife South Africa, birding South Africa in the Southern African subregion (Namibia, Botswana, Zimbabwe, South Africa, Lesotho, and Swaziland) has over 960 bird species recorded and 177 endemics.
+According to Birdlife South Africa, birding in South Africa in the Southern African subregion (Namibia, Botswana, Zimbabwe, South Africa, Lesotho, and Swaziland) has over 960 bird species recorded and 177 endemics.
 In other words, almost 20% of Southern Africa’s birds can be found nowhere else in the world.

 Birding South Africa in the Western Cape is one of the world’s greatest biodiversity hotspots and is a legendary birding gem, hosting 62 endemics.
 The Fynbos biome and Cape Floral Kingdom is home to the